26 Anti-Aging Secrets That Could Add Years to Your Life

 Walk the walk

 Sitting or being sedentary for long periods of time increases the risk for all sorts of diseases and conditions that can shorten lives, Dr. Roizen says.
 “Don’t sit for more than two hours in a row, and walk at least two minutes every two hours,” he says.
-There are benefits of walking for just 15 minutes a day.

-Smoking tobacco is linked to a laundry list of diseases that will shorten your life, including cancer, heart disease, and stroke.
+Smoking tobacco is linked to a laundry list of diseases that will shorten your life, including cancer, heart disease and stroke.
 It’s not just cigarettes, either: Vaping or spending time in hookah parlors is also dangerous, Dr. Roizen says.
 Your body will heal in lots of mind-blowing ways once you quit smoking.

 Take care of your cells